SigalaDaniel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    - Foreach is a method that executes a function once for each ellement in an array and the .map creates a new array with the results of calling a function on every element in the calling array.

 2. What is the difference between a function and a method?

+    -a function is a block of code designed to perform a task whereas a method is an action that can be performed on objects.

 3. What is closure?

+    -A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+    -simple function call is the global object in non strict mode and undefined in strict mode, -implicit binding points to the object on which the function is called (left of the period) -explicit binding can explicitly tell the javascript engine to set this point to a certain value using call, apply, or bind
+    -new binding constructs a new object and this points to it.

 5. Why do we need super() in an extended class?

+    it is in order to get access to the parents properties and methods.

 ## Project Set up